Walter Wick: Career

 After graduation, he opened a studio in New York.

 He embarked on a career as a commercial photographer and eventually shifted to photo-illustration for books and magazines.
 He contributed to Scholastic's Let's Find Out and Super Science series and photographed hundreds of mass-market magazine covers.
 He also created photographic puzzles for Games magazine.

 In 1991, Wick began a collaboration with writer Jean Marzollo on the enormously successful I Spy search-and-find picture books.
 Eight original titles were produced and millions of copies sold.
 Wick received the Boston Globe-Horn Book first prize for non-fiction for his book A Drop of Water: A Book of Science and Wonder (1997).
 His book Walter Wick's Optical Tricks was named one of the year's "best illustrated books" by The New York Times.

+In 1993, Wick photographed the cover artwork of Scottish dream pop band Cocteau Twins' seventh studio album, Four-Calendar Café.

 In 2003, Wick and his wife purchased an abandoned 1920 firehouse from the city of Hartford and renovated the building into an art studio.

 Wick originally used a large-format camera for his I Spy photographs, which created 8x10 negatives.
 He switched to a digital camera in 2004.
 The scenes he photographs can take anywhere from several days to several weeks to be constructed; each book Wick works on takes about a year of work to complete.

-Wick's collection of work, Walter Wick: Games, Gizmos, and Toys in the Attic, continues to exhibit in museums across the country including the Vero Beach Museum of Art, the Shelburne Museum, the Walters Art Museum and Brigham Young University Museum of Art.
+Wick's collection of work, Walter Wick: Games, Gizmos, and Toys in the Attic, began touring in 2006 and was exhibited in several museums across the country including the Vero Beach Museum of Art, the Shelburne Museum, the Walters Art Museum, Brigham Young University Museum of Art and the New Britain Museum of American Art (NBMAA).
+The New Britain Museum of American Art has featured other exhibits of Wick’s work including Walter Wick I Spy: Summer, Autumn, and Winter (2021), and Walter Wick: Hidden Wonders!
+(2023) (which will travel to the High Museum of Art in Atlanta in 2026-2027).
+In 2015, the Wicks donated over 80 of his photographs to the NBMAA.